axonivy-market/custom-mail-demo/custom-mail-demo-product/README.md

 # Custom Mail Demo

-This demo shows how new task notification mails and daily task summary mails can be customized by providing own mail processes.
+Axon Ivy’s Custom Mail Demo shows how to customize the task notification emails and daily task summary emails by providing your own mail processes.
+This demo:

+- Supports you with an easy-to-copy example implementation to reduce your integration effort.
+- Enables low code citizen developers to modify standard functionalities of the Axon Ivy Engine easily.

 ![Mail](mail.png)